wazo-platform/wazo-platform.org/content/uc-doc/upgrade/upgrade_notes.md

 title: Upgrade notes
 ---

+## 21.10 {#21-10}

+- All Snom, Yealink and Aastra / Mitel phone plugins now use by default the following preferred
+  codecs: G711A, G711U, G722 and G729.
+Other codecs are disabled by default.
+Administrators wanting to use other codecs must define them in custom templates.

 ## 21.09 {#21-09}

 - You are now required to have the same access you are attempting to assign to another resource (i.e. users/groups).